September is Blood Cancer Awareness Month.

 Use the following tips and suggestions.

 Be informed.
 Ask your transplant center for printed list of nutrition guidelines and food restrictions.
 Each center often has specific food guidelines for you to follow, some of which should be followed for up to 3-4 months after the transplant.
-See the U.S. Food and Drug Administration (FDA) Food Safety Guide for Transplant Recipients for more information.
+See the United States Department of Agriculture (USDA) Food Safety: A Need-to-Know Guide for Those at Risk.
+(Transplant recipient information begins on page 15.)

 Wash fruits and vegetables.
 Contrary to popular belief, fresh fruits and vegetables are often safe to eat, but you must first wash them well under clean, running water.
 Fruits and vegetables that will be cooked and/or peeled should still be washed first.
 You may want to use a produce brush to help with washing.